 Hopefully, a lot of us.
 And we hope you are one of us.

-This initiative is a spin-out of a “Social Impact Educators” group started by Daniela Papi-Thornton in 2013.
-Since then, there have been seven global educator gatherings, with one coming up in November 2025 at Grinnell College in Iowa.
+This initiative is a spin-off of a “Social Impact Educators” group started by Daniela Papi-Thornton in 2013.
+Since then, there have been seven global educator gatherings, with the most recent having taken place in November 2025 at Grinnell College in Iowa.
 To learn more about that gathering, or to see the learning report and “gallery walk” from the 2019 Yale gathering, visit www.systemschangeeducation.com

 Are you ready to help make this happen?